Jake Burger Player Props: White Sox vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.61 team ERA ranks first across all league pitching staffs.
+- The Braves have the first-ranked team ERA among all league pitching staffs (3.64).

-- The Braves allow the third-fewest home runs in baseball (93 total, one per game).
+- The Braves surrender the second-fewest home runs in baseball (94 total, one per game).

-- The right-hander's most recent time out came on Saturday against the Tampa Bay Rays, when he threw 6 1/3 scoreless innings while giving up four hits.
+- The lefty last appeared in relief on Sunday, when he tossed one inning against the Tampa Bay Rays, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.